Little White House in Warm Springs, Georgia

 One of the best things about traveling to and through Georgia is how many interesting sights you can see when you bypass the interstate and take a ride down a two-lane highway.
 You never know what you’re going to find, like a beautiful pecan orchard or a vintage Ford truck just waiting to be photographed.
 On your next trip to Georgia, take time for a detour to one of these backroad gems.

-Roadside stands all over the state have bushels of peaches for sale in the summer, but the mecca of peaches is located in Peach County at Lane Southern Orchards.
-You can get baskets full of them, or if peach preserves or homemade peach ice cream is what you’re craving, they’ve got that, too.
+Roadside stands all over the state have bushels of peaches for sale in the summer, but the mecca of peaches is located in Peach County, Georgia.
+Stop into Pearson Farm for self-guided tours of the peach packing facility during the summer, and taste the delicious peach ice cream and cobbler made right on the farm.
+At Lane Southern Orchards, you can get baskets full of peaches, but if peach preserves or homemade peach ice cream is what you’re craving, they’ve got that, too.
 If you visit on a weekday during the summer, you can peek at the packing plant and see how peaches are inspected and sorted.
 If you stop by any other time of the year, you can find other fresh goodies like pecans, tomatoes and strawberries.
 It’s a good idea to stop here any time of the year!

 Right outside of Thomaston on a hill overlooking the Flint River sits Riverbend Restaurant.
 After you visit this restaurant once, you will make it a point to return.
-They are only open Wednesday - Sunday for dinner only (5pm - 9pm), but you know you are in for a treat when folks start lining up at the door about an hour before they open.
+It is only open Wednesday through Sunday for dinner only (5 pm - 9 pm), but you know you are in for a treat when folks start lining up at the door about an hour before they open.
 Order a plate of fried catfish or shrimp, and you will be stuffed before you know it.
 Their hush puppies are to die for!
 It’s always nice to take a stroll and enjoy the view after supper, too.